 According to the Federal Motor Carrier Safety Administration, there are over 140,000 truck accidents that occur in the United States resulting in significant physical harm to drivers and property damage.
-As I mention on my law firm’s website, HSinjurylaw.com, when a sedan or SUV is hit by a commercial truck, the smaller vehicle usually bears the brunt of the damage often causing extensive injuries to the driver and any occupants.
+When a sedan or SUV is hit by a commercial truck, the smaller vehicle usually bears the brunt of the damage often causing extensive injuries to the driver and any occupants.
 Just over half of those big rig wrecks were primarily caused by the negligence of the commercial truck operator.
+Filing a truck accident lawsuit is the best chance of receiving compensation for damages sustained because of the accident.

 Operating a commercial truck or 18-wheeler is a tremendous responsibility.
 One mistake and you can cause a major wreck that harms multiple people.
 Many commercial truck operators do a fantastic job and exercise the necessary precautions to prevent potential collisions while operating on major roads and highways like Interstate 95 and Interstate 64.
 Nevertheless, there are some truck operators who throw caution to the wind and operate their big rig recklessly, or are pushed by the trucking company to ignore federal regulations to “get the job done.”
 According to the FMCSA, these are some of the most reasons commercial trucks get involved in accidents with other vehicles: